Mika Rottenberg: Awards

+In 2018, Rottenberg was invited as guest artist to the physics laboratory CERN.

 In 2018, Rottenberg received the James Dicke Contemporary Artist Prize from the Smithsonian American Art Museum (SAAM).

 In 2014, Rottenberg received the Ruth Ann and Nathan Perlmutter Artist-in-Residence Award at The Rose Art Museum at Brandeis University.

 In 2011, Rottenberg took part in Sommerakademie im Zentrum Paul Klee, Bern, curated by Pipilotti Rist at the Planete Doc Film Festival Selection in Warsaw.

 in 2010, Rottenberg received The Flaherty International Film Seminar Fellowship.

 In 2010, Rottenberg was part of the New Vision Programme Selection at CPH: DOX Film Festiva in Copenhagen.

 In 2009, Rottenberg was a 5x5 Castello 09 Prize Finalist at Espai D'art Contemporani de Castello in Spain.

 In 2006, Rottenberg received the Cartier Award, in conjunction with Frieze Art Fair in New York, NY.